 Do Kilachand courses count toward the requirements for my major?

 Kilachand courses typically do not fulfill major requirements for most students.
 Instead, Kilachand is a BU Hub pathway.
-Kilachand courses are taken alongside students’ major coursework, that together make up a majority of each student’s degree requirements and unique pathway through the BU Hub, Boston University’s general education program.
+Kilachand courses are taken alongside students’ major coursework, which together comprise a majority of each student’s unique pathway through the BU Hub, Boston University’s general education program.

 Is it OK to be undeclared if I am in Kilachand Honors College?

-Yes.
+Absolutely!
 We encourage students to explore during their time at Boston University.
-Kilachand advisors help students to identify their strengths, goals, and interests to craft challenging and fulfilling academic experiences.
+Kilachand Academic Advisors help students identify their strengths, goals, and interests to craft challenging and fulfilling academic experiences.

 Where will I live?

-First-year Kilachand students live together on dedicated floors of Kilachand Hall where their shared residential and intellectual experiences are the foundation for Kilachand’s living-learning community.
-Many upperclassmen choose to stay in Kilachand Hall or move to the Kilachand House, a specialty brownstone on Bay State Road.
+First-year Kilachand students live together on dedicated floors of Kilachand Hall where their shared residential and intellectual experiences are the foundation for Kilachand’s living-learning community.* Many upperclassmen choose to stay in Kilachand Hall or move to the Kilachand House, a specialty brownstone on Bay State Road.

-Under the guidance of a project advisor, Kilachand students engage in intellectual discovery through a substantial scholarly, experimental, or creative work.
+Under the guidance of a project advisor, Kilachand students engage in intellectual discovery through a substantial scholarly, experimental, or creative work in the senior year.
 The Keystone Project is flexible and gives Kilachand students the opportunity to pursue research or creative work through their major departments, home schools and colleges, or Kilachand.
 There are various defined pathways through which Kilachand students can complete the Keystone Project.

 Can I Study Abroad?

 We hope you do!
-The Kilachand curriculum is flexible in the second and third years, which is when students typically participate in Study Abroad programs in their second or third year for a semester or full year.
-Kilachand students also engage in off-campus experiences offered by different departments in the fourth year, such as the Tropical Ecology Program or the Los Angeles Internship Program for Film & TV majors.
+The Kilachand curriculum is flexible in the second and third years, which is when students typically participate in Study Abroad programs.
+Kilachand students may also engage in off-campus experiences offered by various departments in the fourth year, such as the Los Angeles Internship Program for Film & TV majors.

-Is it possible to complete a double major or a Dual Degree with the course load of the Honors College?
+Is it possible to complete a double major or a Dual Degree in addition to Kilachand?

 Because Kilachand is a BU Hub pathway, enrollment in Kilachand should not impact one’s ability to pursue a double major or the Dual Degree Program when students choose compatible programs.
 You can learn more about the unique benefits and challenges of the Dual Degree Program here.